Greece › Mykonos › Best Towns

 Mykonos Town or Beach: Where Should You Stay?

 Ornos and Platis Gialos are the best beach bases for most travelers.
-Both have good swimming, restaurants, hotels, bus service to Mykonos Town, and water taxi access to the south coast beaches.
+Both have good swimming, restaurants, hotels, bus service to Mykonos Town, and seasonal water taxi access to the south coast beaches.
 Ornos is especially good for families and anyone who wants a practical beach village close to Town.
 Platis Gialos has a more resort-like feel and is excellent for beach-hopping to Paraga, Paradise, Super Paradise, Agrari, and Elia.

 Psarou is the polished luxury beach choice, with calm water, designer shopping, expensive sunbeds, and the Nammos scene.
 It is great if you want high-end Mykonos, but it is not a value pick and there is no direct water taxi from Psarou.
-Paradise, Super Paradise, and Paraga are for travelers who want beach clubs, DJs, and a loud scene.
+Paradise, Super Paradise, and Paraga are for travelers who want beach clubs, DJs, and a louder scene.
 They can be fun, but I would not stay there unless partying is a major reason for the trip.

 My wife and I walking between Platis Gialos and Paraga beaches.